Intentional Housing Communities

 Creative Healing House, (Enfield 65 - 6 singles) "Our mission is to seek alternative healing practices through art, spirituality, community, and mostly each other.
 As people of color on campus, we find that white notions of self care are often put upon us making our own creativity from within repressed.
 We value centering each other's experiences as a vulnerable state of connection, break down the hierarchies of communication through circle practices, and being support systems for one another."

-Applications for the 2021-2022 academic year will open March 22 and close on April 6 at 6 p.m. (check the important dates and deadlines page for upcoming deadlines).
+There will be more information released about applying to Intentional Housing for the fall of 2022, and the spaces available. (check the important dates and deadlines page for upcoming deadlines).
 Students may apply to multiple communities, but can only accept an invitation to one.
 All applications will be reviewed by a committee composed of current residents and Residence Life and Housing staff members.
 Invitations to chosen applicants will be sent via Hampshire email addresses.
 Upon receiving an invitation, applicants will have 48 hours to respond confirming their placement, or will forfeit the offer.

-If you are interested in joining an Intentional Housing Community in the fall of 2021 or spring of 2022, please reach out to the Housing Operations Office for more information.
+If you are interested in joining an Intentional Housing Community in the fall of 2022 or spring of 2023, please reach out to Residence Life & Student Engagement for more information.

 Each IHC must select a contact person who will act as a facilitator and liaison with the HOO throughout the summer and academic year.
 This person will be responsible for communicating with the HOO and ensuring the IHC is completing all requirements.
 The contact person's attendance at an informational meeting each semester is mandatory.